andylolz/IATI-Websites/README.rst

 Using salt-ssh
 --------------

+Note: the instructions here assume a recent version of Salt.
+Although many linux distributions now package salt in the default repositories, the packages are likely to be out of date.
+It's recommended to install the most recent version of salt from http://docs.saltstack.com/en/latest/topics/installation/

 The ``salt`` directory in repository contains salt states, whereas ``salt-config`` contains our config for using these with salt-ssh.
 The ``Saltfile`` ensures that is a salt-ssh command is run in the IATI-Websites directory, then salt-config is used as the config directory.

 Because the number of IATI servers is relatively small, we use the slower but easier method of salt provisioning, salt-ssh.
 Unlike some of the other approaches to salt provisioning where you need a publicly accessible server as the "master", salt-ssh can be run from your local machine.